ethanrobevans/ethanrobevans.github.io/cv.md

 Bear Creek Landscaping

 -Planned and implemented projects that improved the aesthetic appeal of yards and gardens <br/>
--Collaborated with and sometimes managed a team of 6 landscapers in order to finish projects efficiently
+-Collaborated with and occasionally managed a team of 6 landscapers in order to finish projects efficiently

 ## Technical Skills